Opioid substitution treatment (OST) to reduce mortality

-Opioid substitution treatment (OST) with methadone maintenance was found to be effective in systematic reviews (Mattick et al., 2009, Mathers et al., 2013, Sordo et al., 2017, Santo et al. 2021) in reducing the risk of death.
+Opioid substitution treatment (OST)/Opioid Agonist Treatment (OAT) was found to be effective in several systematic reviews (Mattick et al., 2009, Mathers et al., 2013, Sordo et al., 2017, Santo et al. 2021) in reducing the risk of death.

 Sordo et al., (2017) conducted a systematic review and meta-analysis of cohort studies (19 eligible cohorts, following 122 885 people treated with methadone over 1.3-13.9 years and 15 831 people treated with buprenorphine over 1.1-4.5 years) and found:

 - all cause mortality rates were 11.3 and 36.1 per 1000 person years in and out of methadone treatment (unadjusted out-to-in rate ratio 3.20, 95% confidence interval 2.65 to 3.86) and reduced to 4.3 and 9.5 in and out of buprenorphine treatment (2.20, 1.34 to 3.61)

 - In pooled trend analysis, all cause mortality dropped sharply over the first four weeks of methadone treatment and decreased gradually two weeks after leaving treatment.